berkimbayev/kinnow/README.md

 #
 ### Background Story
 Kinnow was a startup I was working on between February and August 2019.
 The goal was to develop a new approach to design and build movie theaters.
 There was no projection system.
 Only a bright and colorful LED-display - set at an optimal angle, slightly above the audience.
 This solution solves 3 major drawbacks of existing theaters: (a) distraction, (b) discomfort, (c) inequality between the rows and seats.
 Additionally, it was possible to develop a proprietary software to manage all screens and ticket sales from one computer.
-The business model was to license a theater design, a software, and a brand (which is similar to IMAX).
-But the startup failed and now it's an open source project.
+The business model was to license a theater design, a software, and a brand to movie distributors around the world (which is similar to IMAX and Dolby Cinema).
+But this startup failed and now it's an open source project.

 #
 ### Full description